1.0 Introducing Giocoso

 - AMP scrobbling required the download and configuration of a separate script; Giocoso’s scrobbling depends on nothing but itself

 - AMP had a lot of odd statistical selection overrides (such as “––levelup”, “––xlevelup” and “––xxlevelup”): those have all been ditched in Giocoso.

 - AMP had ‘fast’ and ‘full’ rescan mode; Giocoso only does ‘full’ rescans of a music collection.
 This means rescans take longer to complete, but the payback is that Giocoso’s rescan captures compositions’ durations and the min and maxduration filters therefore work with the speed of a simple SQL query, instead of being applied after a music selection has already been made.
 In AMP’s case, trying to get music that lasts for a specific length of time meant often waiting many tens of seconds for something to be selected that happened to meet the duration criteria.
 Giocoso now finds such music in mere fractions of a second.

-- AMP displayed album art; Giocoso displays album art with a ‘caption’ consisting of text extracted from the ALBUM tag of the music being played -so the album art display now precisely tells you what is being played at any specific moment and by whom it was written.
+- AMP displayed album art; Giocoso displays album art with a ‘caption’ consisting of text extracted from the ARTIST+ALBUM tags of the music being played -so the album art display now precisely tells you what is being played at any specific moment and by whom it was written.

 Apart from those specifics, the Giocoso code has been completely re-factored and tidied up from its AMP origins, making it more reliable and somewhat easier to maintain.
 Other than that, however: anyone that has ever used AMP will feel completely at home switching to Giocoso.
 I should mention, too, that when making the transition from AMP to Giocoso, AMP’s play history can be pulled across into Giocoso, so none of your play history is lost in the move.